HaaL01/Cloud-AI-Chatbot/readme.md

    - Never commit `.env` files
    - Use proper environment variable handling
    - Follow security best practices for API keys

+3. Security
+   - This product was built as a demo.
+Security flaws are apparent!
+   - Communications originally served over HTTP.

 ## Troubleshooting